-The Ministry of Education's special education team can support you, and work with both your very young child, and your school or kura aged child to help develop a programme of services and supports to help your child to join in with other children and learn alongside them.
+The Ministry of Education's learning support team can support you, and work with both your very young child, and your school or kura aged child to help develop a programme of services and supports to help your child to join in with other children and learn alongside them.

 Decisions will need to be made about which specialist services your child needs most, and when.

-You and the special education team will talk, and make decisions about which specialist services your child needs most, and when.
+You and the learning support team will talk, and make decisions about which specialist services your child needs most, and when.
 You might be asked to sign ‘service agreements’ about the amount of specialist time your child will get.
 The specialists may be one or a combination of those listed below:

 Lead worker or key worker

 The lead or key worker will be your main contact.
-They will coordinate all the services your child gets from Special Education, attend relevant meetings and training and handle any funding issues.
+They will coordinate all the services your child gets from Learning Support, attend relevant meetings and training and handle any funding issues.
 They're one of the people you can talk to if you have concerns about your child’s support.